rignanese/VHDL_LAB/Lab1/intro.md

 - end the ifs and the process
 - before ending the architecture, add the cucnurrent statement `count<=std_logic_vector(u_count)`.
 In this way, the value of `u_count` is converted in a std_logic_vector and assigned to `count`

+The test bench of this design is quite easy.
+Using the flipflop tb try to elaborate the tb for this design.
+The rst must be asserted to 1 for the first 20ns and then set to 0 to allow the design to work.

+YTo help you in the debugging, there is my version on the excercise in the 2bit_counter folder of this repository.